thuy-n/thuy-n.github.io/README.md

 - Democratizing AI ethics literacy and encouraging ethics by design
 - Establishing a Cognitive Science journal club for undergrads.

-I would be to chat more about any of these!
+Happy to chat more about any of these!

 ## Education
 - **B.A. & Sc., Honours Cognitive Science @ McGill University (_Sep 2021 - May 2025_)**<br />